BET YoungStars Award

 The BET YoungStars Award honors young African-American people who have made an impact in the world of television, film, music, or sports.
 It has been presented at the annual BET Awards since 2010.

-Marsai Martin has won the award four times.
-The youngest winner is Willow Smith (10) and the youngest nominee is Lonnie Chavis (7).
+Marsai Martin has won the award five times.
+The youngest winner is Willow Smith (10) and the youngest nominee is Van Van (5).

 Winners and nominees

 Winners are listed first and highlighted in bold.
 Age listed is at the date of the awards show.